danielattiach/node-passport-boilerplate/README.md

 # node-passport-boilerplate
+## Description
-## A boilerplate for a Node app with passport authentication
+A boilerplate for a Node app with passport authentication